Sicut Judaeis: Antiquity

 The Church's stated attitude against the mistreatment of Jews goes back to the early Church.
 Around 400, St Augustine, one of the most influential and foundational figures of Catholic theology, preached that the Jews must be protected for their ability to explain the Old Testament.
-In his works De civitate Dei, Contra Iuadeos and Contra Faustum Augustine argued that Jews were living, though unwitting, witnesses to Jesus.
+In his works De civitate Dei, Contra Iuadeos, and Contra Faustum, Augustine argued that Jews were living, though unwitting, witnesses to Jesus.
+Additionally, the popes adopted the position of the Roman law as formulated in the Theodosian and Justinian code.

-The words sicut Judaeis ('As the Jews') were first used by Pope Gregory I (590-604) in a letter addressed to the Bishop of Naples.
+The words sicut Judaeis ('As the Jews') were first used by Pope Gregory I (590–604) in a letter addressed to the Bishop of Naples.
 Around 598, in reaction to anti-Jewish attacks by Christians in Palermo, Pope Gregory brought Augustine's teachings into Roman law.
 He published a bull which became the foundation of Catholic doctrine in relation to the Jews and specified that, although the Jews had not accepted salvation through Christ, and were therefore condemned by God until such time as they accept salvation, Christians were nevertheless duty-bound to protect the Jews as an important part of Christian civilization.
 The Pope emphasized that Jews were entitled to "enjoy their lawful liberty."
+Just as Jews were forbidden from pursuing more freedoms than granted by the Roman laws, so Christians should be forbidden from infringing the rights that Jews had.
 The Bull said that Jews should be treated equitably and justly, that their property rights should be protected, and that they should keep their own festivals and religious practices.
 This letter became later also known as Constitutio pro Iudaeis.

-Gregory I held further that Jews should not be forced to accept baptism and that only conversion by persuasion, own free will and religious conviction was to be baptised.
+Gregory I held further that Jews should not be forced to accept baptism and that only conversion by persuasion, own free will and religious conviction was to be baptized.
 One of Gregory's letters in which he formulated these thoughts was considered by later canonists so important that it was included in Gratian's Concordia discordantium canonum from 1140 and which became a standard work for all canon lawyers who commented on twelfth and thirteenth century papal decretals.